fivethree-team/ionic-4-components/README.md

 # 📦 Installation

 To get started, install the package from npm.
-The latest version supports Ionic 4 and Angular 7.
+The latest version supports Ionic 4 and Angular >= 7.

-## Step 1.
-Install the UI Library
+## Install the UI Library

 You can use either npm or yarn to install `@fivethree/core` from npm.